 "Don't let anyone look down on your because you are young,

-but set an example for the believers in speech, in life,
+but set an example for the believers in speech, in life,in love, in faith, and in purity."

 1 Timothy 4:12